Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

-- International Student Identification card: can be purchased from www.statravel.com
+- International Student Identification card: can be purchased from statravel.com

-- Duffel Bag or Large Backpack: It's fine if your duffel has wheels, but you should be able to carry when you are in areas where it cannot roll.
-You may also want to look into purchasing an internal frame pack if you will be carrying heavy items for an extended period of time.
+- Duffel Bag or Large Backpack: It’s fine if your duffel has wheels, but you should be able to carry it when you are in areas where it cannot roll.
+You may also want to consider purchasing an internal frame pack if you will be carrying heavy items for an extended period of time.

 - Small Daypack: for the plane and day trips.

-- Lightweight/compact Sleeping Bag or sleep sack for staying in hostels or place that may not have clean bedding.
+- Lightweight/compact Sleeping Bag or sleep sack for staying in hostels or places that may not have clean bedding.

 - Mosquito Tent or Net where needed.

 - Towel: A lightweight towel that packs up small, such as a Shammy, is better than a bulky beach towel.